Skip to main content

 • Drafts do not affect Target-Maps.

-• Financials that are committed to the map within Drafts mode change the tile color to the typical Asset-Map white or yellow fill color.
+• Elements that are committed to the map within Drafts mode change the tile color to the typical Asset-Map white or yellow fill color.
 There is no undo button however you may continue to edit the committed tile in Drafts mode.

 • Pay close attention to verify related Target-Maps to ensure the proper funding is applied after a Drafted financial is committed.